olezim/writeups/tryhackme/startup/readme.md

 $
 ```

-Next up I tried `sudo -l`, but unfortunately, lennie is not allowed to use `sudo`, so there has to be something else.
-The */home/lennie/scripts/* looks promising.
+Next up I tried `sudo -l`, but unfortunately, lennie is not allowed to use `sudo`, so there has to be something else. */home/lennie/scripts/* looks promising.
 It contains the file "planner.sh".
 ```
 $ cat planner.sh
 #!/bin/bash